Trepan-Debuggers/zshdb/docs/commands/running/continue.rst

 be turned off after continuing causing your program to run at full speed.

-If **loc* is given, a temporary breakpoint is set at the location.'
+If **loc** is given, a temporary breakpoint is set at the location.

 Examples:
 +++++++++